cloudmesh/classes/docs/source/i524/2017/technologies.rst

      always goes to the closest server location to reduce query latency.
 The Route 53 server returns the IP address enabling the browser to load the website or application.
-Route 53 can also be used for registering domain names and arranging DNS “health checks” to monitor the server :cite:`www-amar53`.
+Route 53 can also be used for registering domain names and arranging DNS "health checks" to monitor the server :cite:`www-amar53`.

 Cross-Cutting Functions
 -----------------------